Istar-Eldritch/FuelControl/README.md

     "pump_barrel_refueling": 1, // Enables refueling a barrel if its close to a fuel pump.
 1 = enabled, 0 = disabled
     "siphoning": 1, // Enables siphoning fuel from cars.
 1 = enabled, 0 = disabled.
     "siphoning_limit": 98, // The percentage of fuel that is possible to siphon out of a car fuel tank.
+    "default_pumps_have_fuel": 0 // The behaviour of pumps that don't belong to a station.
+Defaults to  0.
 }
 ```